pikepdf/pikepdf/docs/api/models.rst

     exposed as a Python :class:`collections.abc.MutableMapping` interface.

-    The keys (virtual filenames) are always ``str``, and values are always :class:`pikepdf.FileSpec`.
+    The keys (virtual filenames) are always ``str``, and values are always :class:`pikepdf.AttachedFileSpec`.

     .. versionadded:: 3.0

-.. autoclass:: pikepdf.FileSpec
+.. autoclass:: pikepdf.AttachedFileSpec
     :members:

-    A file specification that accounts for the possibility of multiple data streams.
+    In a PDF, a file specification provides name and metadata for a target file.

-    In the vast majority of cases, only a single AttachedFileStream is present and this object can be mostly ignored.
-Call :meth:`get_stream` and be on your way:
+    Most file specifications are *simple* file specifications, and contain only one attached file.
+Call :meth:`get_file` to get the attached file:

     .. code-block:: python

         pdf = Pdf.open(...)

-        fs: FileSpec = pdf.attachments['example.txt']
+        fs: AttachedFileSpec = pdf.attachments['example.txt']
-        stream: AttachedFileStream = fs.get_stream()
+        stream: AttachedFile = fs.get_file()

-    To attach a new file to a PDF, you may construct a ``FileSpec``.
+    To attach a new file to a PDF, you may construct a ``AttachedFileSpec``.

     .. code-block:: python

         pdf = Pdf.open(...)

         with open('somewhere/spreadsheet.xlsx', 'rb') as data_to_attach:
-            fs = FileSpec(pdf, data_to_attach)
+            fs = AttachedFileSpec(pdf, data_to_attach)
             pdf.attachments['spreadsheet.xlsx'] = fs

-    PDF supports the concept of having multiple, platform-specialized versions of the file attachment (similar to resource forks on some operating systems).
+    PDF supports the concept of having multiple, platform-specialized versions of the attached file (similar to resource forks on some operating systems).
 In theory, this attachment ought to be the same file, but encoded in different ways.
 For example, perhaps a PDF includes a text file encoded with Windows line endings (``\r\n``) and a different one with POSIX line endings (``\n``).
-Similarly, PDF allows for the possibility that you need to encode platform-specific filenames.
+Similarly, PDF allows for the possibility that you need to encode platform-specific filenames. pikepdf cannot directly create these, because they are arguably obsolete; it can provide access to them, however.

     If you have to deal with multiple versions, use :meth:`get_all_filenames` to enumerate those available.